All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Mounjaro replace insulin?

 For many patients with type 2 diabetes, yes.
 In SURPASS-4, tirzepatide outperformed insulin glargine for blood sugar control while promoting weight loss instead of weight gain.
-However, patients with very low insulin production (advanced beta-cell failure) may still need some insulin.
+But patients with very low insulin production (advanced beta-cell failure) may still need some insulin.
 This decision should be made with your physician based on your individual metabolic status.

 How quickly does Mounjaro lower blood sugar?